benleong94/Sudoku-Solver-Python/FinalProduct/MarketingPlan.md

 *Research some web-based advertising methods your team could try, and list costs.*

 # Sales Forecast
 * We estimate a minimum of 500k downloads in the first 12 months upon release into the Apple store or Google's Playstore.
-A substantial revenue will be gained from the advertisement in-game after deducting the program license or listing cost, promoting costs, and game/server maintenance.
+A substantial revenue will be gained from the advertisement in-game after deducting the program license or application listing cost, promoting costs, and game/server maintenance cost.